 Clearly state one of the following voice commands: “Start shift”, “End shift”, “Start break” or “End break”

-Note: Employees must have a recent, clear and good quality profile photo in their Deputy account.
+Note: team members must have a recent, clear and good quality profile photo in their Deputy account.
 Profile photos must be 10MB or less.
 Learn more about the Touchless Clock In photo requirements here.

 The voice command feature uses voice recognition software and it does not require training.
-Simply ask your employees to make sure they:
+Simply ask your team members to make sure they:

 speak clearly and enunciate their words

 are close to the device

 speak in a calm voice that’s not too quiet or too loud